shrushtiimehta/neuro-san-studio/docs/user_guide.md

 * **Agent-level**: Overrides the network-level configuration for a specific agent.

 Neuro-SAN includes several predefined LLM providers and models.
 To use one of these, set the `model_name` key to the name of the model you want.
+In addition, model-specific parameters (such as `temperature`, `max_tokens`, etc.) can be set alongside `model_name`.
-A full list of available models can be found in the [default LLM info file](https://github.com/cognizant-ai-lab/neuro-san/blob/main/neuro_san/internals/run_context/langchain/llms/default_llm_info.hocon).
+A full list of available models and parameters can be found in the [default LLM info file](https://github.com/cognizant-ai-lab/neuro-san/blob/main/neuro_san/internals/run_context/langchain/llms/default_llm_info.hocon).

 > ⚠️ Different providers may require unique configurations or environment variables.